 Objectives of the Meeting Series

-Parker Solar Probe Scholars will be a regular virtual meeting series – a half to a full day meeting every three months.
+Parker Heliophysics Scholars will be a regular virtual meeting series – a half to a full day meeting every three months.
 Although the forum is open to all scientists interested in Parker Solar Probe science, the priority will be given to early-career scientists.
 Senior scientists are also invited to attend and participate in the discussions, mentor, and advise.